dmirauta/dots/README.md

 Basic set of configs (mostly from corresponding defaults) for a bspwm based desktop environment.

 For a minimum change quickstart, duplicate `userconfig-example.sh` to `userconfig.sh` and edit to suit your monitor setup.
-Then use `./auto.sh generate && ./auto.sh update` to apply these changes.
+Then use `./auto.sh compose && ./auto.sh update` to apply these changes.
 Dependencies can be grabbed with the `./auto.sh deps` command (edit `INSTALL_CMD` variable if not using `pacman`).

 Todo:
 - option to quickly swap arrows and hjkl in keybinds for whichever is prefered as promminent?